GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-63/index.md

 Instead of loading your whole application when the user first hits your page, you can grab the resources you need to sign in.
 Your initial load is small and screaming fast.
-Then once the user signs in, load the rest, and you’re good to go.
+Then once the user signs in, load the rest, and you're good to go.

 ## Async iterators and generators {: #iterators-generators }

 Writing code that does any sort of iteration with `async` functions can be ugly.
-In fact, it’s the core part of my favorite interview coding question.
+In fact, it's the core part of my favorite interview coding question.

 Now, with
 [async generator functions](https://jakearchibald.com/2017/async-iterators-and-generators/)